jvepsalainen-nv/slang/tools/issue-analysis/ANALYZE_RESULTS_PLAN.md

 **Phase 4: Validate**
 - Ensure all 10 areas have concrete evidence
-- Verify recommendations are actionable
+- Verify root causes are extracted from actual issue/PR data
-- Check that success metrics are quantifiable
+- Check that all claims reference specific issues/PRs
 - Confirm the analysis meets all success criteria
 - **Verify data-driven approach**: Every claim must reference specific data
   - No assumptions about which components are problematic
   - Priority scores calculated from actual metrics
   - Issue/PR numbers cited for all examples
   - Patterns backed by frequency counts from raw data
+  - Root causes quoted from actual issue descriptions
+- **No recommendations**: Analysis should describe problems, not prescribe solutions

 ### Tools for Deep-Dive Analysis